Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Consistency of the SML strategy

 \section{Consistency of the SML strategy}

-The SML strategy is called \emph{consistent} if asymptotic truth learning in the prediction phase is attained \cite{bordignon2021learning}, namely, if the true state $\gammab_0$ is learned by all agents when the number of observations (i.e., feature vectors $\{\h_{k,i}\}$) goes to infinity.
-To examine consistency, we first recall an important conclusion about the social learning rule \eqref{eq: sl learning rule} from \cite{lalitha2018social,bordignon2021learning}, namely that\footnote{This condition holds due to Assumption \ref{assump: bound}, which ensures that the decision statistics $\{\widetilde{\bm{c}}_k(\h_{k,i})\}$ are bounded.}
+To being with, we recall that in \cite{bordignon2023learning} the SML strategy \eqref{eq: sl learning rule} was said to be \emph{consistent} if asymptotic truth learning in the prediction phase is attained, namely, if the true state $\gammab_0$ is learned by all agents when the number of observations (i.e., feature vectors $\{\h_{k,i}\}$) goes to \emph{infinity}.
+To examine consistency, we first review an important conclusion about the social learning rule \eqref{eq: sl learning rule} provided in \cite{lalitha2018social,bordignon2023learning} in the asymptotic regime, namely that\footnote{This condition holds due to Assumption \ref{assump: bound}, which ensures that the log-likelihood ratio estimates $\{\widetilde{\bm{c}}_k(\h_{k,i})\}$ are bounded.}